Justagwas/OpenPiano/README.md

 ## Basic usage

-1. Download and install OpenPiano from the Windows release link above.
+1. Download and install OpenPiano from the [latest Windows release](https://github.com/Justagwas/OpenPiano/releases/latest/download/OpenPianoSetup.exe).
 2. Launch the app and pick a keyboard layout (`61-key` or `88-key`).
 3. Choose an input method (QWERTY keyboard, mouse, or MIDI device).
 4. Select a SoundFont/instrument, then play.